Kristin Chenoweth released from hospital after set accident

 The 43-year-old actress recently joined the cast of the legal series and will play a recurring role in the fourth season, premiering in September.

-Chenoweth has also starred in several other TV shows, including in the short-lived comedies "Pushing Daisies," for which she won an Emmy Award, and 2011's "Good Christian Bitches."
+Chenoweth has also starred in several other TV shows, including in the short-lived comedies "Pushing Daisies," for which she won an Emmy Award, and 2011's "GCB (Good Christian Bitches)."

 (Reporting By Courtney Garcia; Editing by Bob Tourtellotte and Sofina Mirza-Reid)